swetaCode-sys/PRODIGY_WD_02/README.md

 - Start the stopwatch
 - Pause the timer
 - Reset the stopwatch
-- Record multiple lap times
+- Record multiple lap time
-- Responsive design for desktop and mobile
 - Clean and user-friendly interface

 ## Technologies Used